lsolbach/MDAGenerator/doc/AntTask.md

 Definition of the `soulmda` Task
 --------------------------------
+The MdaGenerator framework provides an ant task to include a generation step into the your build process.

 To use the MdaGeneratorTask, it has to be registered within the ant build file.
 If the property `soulmda.dir` points to the dirctory with